Stop US Deficit Spending.com

 U.S. fiscal responsibility organizations include:

-Committee for a Responsible Budget.
+Committee for a Responsible Budget, including their debt thermometer.

-Center on Budget and Policy Priorities.
+Center on Budget and Policy Priorities, including the economic impact of the U.S. budget.

 The Peter G. Peterson Foundation.